 A common occurrence after someone dies is that the estate documents can’t be found.
-Maybe it’s because they were lost, mistakenly destroyed, intentionally revoked, or just well hidden.
-Regardless, when someone passes away and their will and their trust cannot be secured there is a problem.
-Family members are left dealing with their grief and struggling to know what to do next.
+Maybe it’s because they were lost, mistakenly destroyed, intentionally revoked, or hidden.
+Regardless, when someone passes away, and their will and trust cannot be secured, there is a problem.
+Family members are left with grief and struggling to know what to do next.

-One way to avoid that is for the grantor (creator of the trust) or the testator (person who created the Will) to make sure they have notified their successor trustee, executor, ad agents as t the location of the documents.
-It’s important that the estate planning documents are stored safely.
+One way to avoid that is for the grantor (creator of the trust) or the testator (person who created the Will) to ensure they have notified their successor trustee, executor, ad agents about the location of the documents.
+The estate planning documents must be stored safely.
 It is also essential that the trustee and executor know where to find them.
-While some drafting attorneys do store client documents, that practice has become less and less popular among lawyers.
+While some drafting attorneys store client documents, that practice has become less popular among lawyers.
 Many law offices are going green by storing only digital copies of legal documents.
-Consequently, they rightly place responsibility for the safe keeping of original documents on the client.
+Consequently, they rightly place responsibility for safekeeping original documents on the client.

 When No Documents Can Be Found.